Fully-Passive Twin-Field Quantum Key Distribution

-While the above protocol is already a functioning fully-passive CAL TF-QKD scheme, the main drawback of it would be the heavy sifting due to post-selection (there is only a low probability that scales with $1/N^4$ for Alice and Bob's slices to follow the pattern in Fig. \ref{fig:2}).
-To address this problem, we propose a post-processing strategy where Alice and Bob can match up the originally-discarded slices that do not have the same index to improve sifting.
-Any combination of $\{k_{A1},k_{A2},k_{B1},k_{B2}\}$ can be potentially used to generate key.
-Some highly mismatched combinations might have zero key rate, but they will have no detrimental effect to the total key rate since we can choose only the combinations with positive key rate to generate key.
+While the above protocol is already a functioning fully passive CAL TF-QKD scheme, its main drawback would be the heavy sifting in the X basis (there is only a low probability of $4/N^4$ for all slices to match the pattern in Fig. \ref{fig:2} (a)).
+To address this problem, we propose a post-processing strategy where Alice and Bob match up the originally-discarded slices to improve sifting. {Any combination $\{k_{A1},k_{A2},k_{B1},k_{B2}\}$ can be potentially used to generate key, not just the $0$ or $\pi$ positions.
+The mismatches of slice positions might correspond to higher QBER, lower output intensity, or misalignment between Alice and Bob, but these can all be treated as channel noise and do not affect the security of the protocol.
+Of course, some highly mismatched combinations might have zero key rate, but they will not reduce the total key rate since we can choose only the combinations with positive key rate to generate key.